Assembly of Notables: 1787 assembly

 Following the removal of Calonne two more people would lead the Assembly until its end.
 Those being Bouvard de Fourqueux who lead the assembly from 9 April to 1 May 1787, then Loménie de Brienne who would lead from 1 May to 25 May.
 During this period of the Assembly the Notables would seek to impose greater checks upon the Kings power, and would see many claim the Assembly did not have the authority to implement reform and that only the Estates-General had such power.
 While the king sought to take power and privileges from the Notables.
 This would create a stalemate within the body that bred discontent and a desire to see the Assembly end from both sides.
 So with the desire to continue the Assembly waning it would be dissolved on 25 May.

 In addition to tax reform, the Assembly also discussed other issues.
 The result was that the Assembly assisted the Parlement in creating provincial assemblies, reestablished free trade in grain, converted the corvée (a feudal duty in the form of forced labour) into a cash payment, and generated short-term loans.

 After the 1787 meeting of the Assembly, a final meeting was convened from early November to mid-December 1788 with a mandate to determine the composition and voting procedures of the meeting of the Estates General.
-This would be the final convention of the Assembly of Notables.
+This would be the final convention of the Assembly of Notables, which adjourned sine die.